assyrianic/Tagha/documentation/IR Builder API.md

 * `r2` - source register.
 * `offset` - offset to add with `r2`'s pointer address.
 * `bytes` - how large of a dereference size, valid values are 1, 2, 4, and 8.
 Invalid values give a default load size of 1 byte.
+* `sign_d` - whether the memory load is a sign extended or unsigned (zero extending) load, ignored if full 8 byte memory load.

 ### Return Value
 returns a `struct TaghaIR` object that represents loading from an address to a register.